 Prime Minister and Cabinet Alice Springs

-(NADA) were engaged by Prime Minster and Cabinet to create a design for their new building in Alice Springs with the brief to work with an artist from that region.
+The Prime Minster and Cabinet office at Alice Springs approached NADA to create a design for their new building, by working with an artist from the region.

-The painting is about waterholes – Kwatja.
-The old people used to go out bush and drink water out of waterhole.
+“The old people used to go out bush and drink water out of the waterhole.
 That water is at Jay Creek.
 The lines indicate the direction the water moves between waterholes, and the circles are the waterholes.
-People need to know where the water is on their Country.
+People need to know where the water is on their country.”

 Marjorie began painting in Hermannsburg, in the Northern Territory, before moving to Alice Springs.
 She painted with Ngurratjuta Many Hands Art Centre before it dedicated itself to watercolourists.

 Her design was used as frosted glazing in meeting rooms and offices throughout the new PM&C building in Alice Springs, covering roughly 30% of the internal walls in the office.